 If you go without creditable prescription coverage when you become eligible for Medicare Parts A and B, you will be penalized when you go to purchase a Part D drug plan.

 Like Part A and Part B, the Part D penalty is added onto the regular premium for your drug coverage.
-The fee is calculated as 1% of the average monthly prescription drug premium times the number of months you were late, rounded to the nearest 10 cents.
+The fee is calculated as 1 percent of the average monthly prescription drug premium times the number of months you were late, rounded to the nearest 10 cents.
 This penalty stays with you for as long as you carry Part D coverage.